 ARCNL combines the best of two worlds.
 Being a research institute, ARCNL operates in the middle of the academic field.
 ARCNL shares its scientific output in peer-reviewed journals and at conferences.
 At the same time, the research questions are inspired by challenges from the semiconductor industry.
 Driven by Moore’s law, lithography technology developed and produced by ASML touches frequently on fundamental limits.
 Consequently, ARCNL researchers often find themselves working with extreme scientific challenges.
 ARCNL not only contributes to future technological developments but is also in the position to shorten the time between invention and possible application.

 The institute management of ARCNL consists of its director, Dr. Wim van der Zande and institute manager, Dr. Marjan Fretz.
 The ARCNL Management Team (MT) consists of representatives of the three research departments: Dr. Oscar Versolato (Source department), Dr. Stefan Witte (Metrology department), and Dr. Roland Bliem (Materials).
 ARCNL is controlled by the Governing Board with representatives of the partners.
 ARCNL receives advice from two advisory committees: a Scientific Advisory Committee (SAC) and an Institute Advisory Committee.
 The SAC visits ARCNL yearly as part of the annual strategy cycle involving all stakeholders.

-ARCNL now employs about 60 ambitious young researchers from all over the globe.
-They are trained to do fundamental research at the highest level while at the same time working closely together with industry.
-ARCNL is therefore breeding a new generation of entrepreneurial researchers.
-They know how to follow their curiosity, while being guided by the challenges of industry.
+ARCNL currently employs about 100 persons of which 65 are ambitious (young) researchers from all over the globe.
+These young researchers are trained to do fundamental research at the highest level while working closely together with industry.
+ARCNL is breeding a generation of entrepreneurial researchers.